How a planning decision is made

 Most applications (about 96%) are decided under 'delegated powers (the authority to decide the application has been delegated by the planning committee to specified senior officers).
 This is usually for smaller-scale proposals - alterations and small extensions, conversions, straightforward changes of use and new housing developments of up to nine units.
 The council's constitution, under its scheme of delegation for planning applications, says when an application will be decided on by officers or by the committee.
 The case officer for your application should advise of how your application will be dealt with before a decision is made.

 The Planning Committee, is made up of councillors from all political parties represented on the council and make planning decisions on the council's behalf.
-The council's constitution contains a Protocol for Members (PDF,112kb) regarding planning applications.The Planning Committee, which meets every three weeks, deals with decisions that cannot be decided under delegated powers.
-You may be able to speak at the committee meeting.
-The types of applications that are decided here include:
+The council's constitution contains a Protocol for Members (PDF 112KBb) regarding planning applications.The planning committee, which meets every three weeks, deals with decisions that cannot be decided under delegated powers, such as:

 - applications for ten or more units of housing